Hamidhasan/ghc/type-app-docs/ResearchJournal.md

 Debugging this section is fairly difficult, as I am not sure where the error lies - there is a problem with the handover from TC to DS, but it could be in either level, or both.

+#### Monday, July 29th
+After more than a week of build fixing, numerous attempts at trying to fix the desugarer bugs, introducing more, and then squashing them and refactoring as we went along, I have a more complete version of the feature in place.
+Now, several more testcases pass, including ones with constraints, and one of the "hard" ones.

+It seems that the scoped-type variable test cases are not passing and sometimes can cause the compiler to go into an infinite loop!
+Additionally, there are some problems with the parser, and ampersand.

+Thus, the next few steps are to:
+1. Run the testsuite on the new compiler, with old code -> sanity check
+2. make this an extension in the lexer, instead of always-enabled (can do this later)
+3. Refactor parser code, make it better, not appear in parenthesis, not invalidate &&
+4. Check "scoped type variables" test cases ("nested-forall", "nonannotated-recursive") and try to solve the bugs with them.
+5. Clean up documentation and comments within compiler code.